AGProjects/blink-qt/doc/readme.txt

 Support
 -------

-For help on using Blink go to http://icanblink.com/help.phtml
+For help on using Blink Qt go to http://icanblink.com/help-qt.phtml

 Changelog